Post

 Go to the GAS project → Controller_iOS.gs → Adjust the content of iOSLoadForm():

-Processing after submission in the iOSSubmitForm() content:
+Processing After Submission in iOSSubmitForm() content:

 You can adjust according to the actual GitHub Actions Workflow file name and workflow_dispatch input parameters: